GhostHeron/PhysicsNotes/notes.md

 How to build a static charge ------------------------

 there are three main ways to build a static charge:
 1. charge by friction -contact pulls electrons off one surface and onto another
 2. charge by contact -touching a charged surface allows excess electrons to move from one object to another
 3. charge by induction -moving a charged object towards another causes electrons in the non-charged object to move, creating a temp change.

 Static discharge

 large static charges can spontaneously discharge. this is lightning, etc.
-	-air and most gases are bad conductors of electricity -however, a large static charge can force electrons to jump between atoms -causesd by high levels of EM force potential difference is measured in volts.
+- air and most gases are bad conductors of electricity
+- however, a large static charge can force electrons to jump between atoms
+- causesd by high levels of EM force
+-
+potential difference is measured in volts.

 Static discharge always acts to re-balance electric charges.